How to Deploy Computer Vision Models to a Raspberry Pi

 At Roboflow, our goal is to simplify all of the parts of the computer vision process from collecting images, to choosing which ones to label, to annotating datasets, to training and deploying models so that you can focus on solving the problems that are unique to your business and creating value instead of building redundant CV infrastructure.

 One major component of simplifying deployment is support for the myriad of platforms and edge devices our customers want to use.
 Roboflow supports deploying into the cloud, onto a web browser, to smartphone apps, or directly to edge devices like NVIDIA Jetson and Luxonis OAK.
-And, starting today, we've added support for deploying to the Raspberry Pi via our Inference Server.
+You can also deploy to a Raspberry Pi.

 Before You Deploy